jhpyle/docassemble/_docs/objects.md

 `Content-Disposition` header in the response will be set so that the file can be downloaded.

+`page` and `size` - if the `DAFile` is a PDF, you can obtain a URL for a PNG image of a specific page of the file by passing the `page` parameter.
+The `page` indicates the page number (starting with 1).
+The `size` can be either `'screen'` for a 72 DPI image or `'page'` for a 300 DPI image.
+The `size` is optional and it defaults to `'page'`.
+The [Configuration] directives [`png screen resolution`] and [`png resolution`] can be used to change these default DPI values.
+If the PNG image has not yet been created by the time the user visits the URL, **docassemble** will generate the PNG image.
+Converting PDF to PNG can be time-consuming, so the server may not respond immediately.
+If the URL is accessed while there is a pending background task that is converting the PDF page images to PNG, the server will wait for that background task to create the image, which may take even longer.

+<a name="DAFile.page_path"></a>The `.page_path()` method returns a
+file system path to a PNG page image for a given page of a PDF file.
+If your `DAFile` is `myfile`, calling `myfile.page_path(1, 'page')` will return the path of a PNG image with a resolution of 300 DPI for the first page of the document.
+Calling `myfile.page_path(5, 'screen')` will return the path of a PNG image with a resolution of 72 DPI for the fifth page of the document.
+If the PNG file does not already exist on the server, `.page_path()` will create it, or if there is an ongoing background task for creating PNG page images, `.page_path()` will wait for that background task to create the PNG image.
+Thus, `.page_path()` could take several seconds to return a value, depending on the circumstances.  `.page_path()` accepts an optional keyword parameter, `wait`.
+If the PNG image has not been generated yet, and `.page_path()` is called with `wait=False`, then `.page_path()` will not trigger the PNG creation process or wait for any ongoing process to complete, and instead will immediately return `None`.
+A background task is launched to create page images from a PDF file when a user uploads a file through a `datatype: file` or `datatype: files` field, when a file is uploaded to `/api/session`, and when the `.pngs_ready()` method is called on a `DAFile`.
+If the PDF to PNG creation process fails, `.page_path()` will return `None`.

+<a name="DAFile.pngs_ready"></a>The `.pngs_ready()` method triggers a
+background process for creating PNG images from a PDF file, if the process has not already started, and returns `True` or `False` depending on whether the PNG creation process has completed.
+The resulting PNG files can be accessed using `.page_path()` and `.url_for()`.
+The PNG images are also used in various other contexts, such as when inserting a PDF file into a DOCX file or inserting a `DAFile` into the screen of the web application.

 <a name="DAFile.retrieve"></a>The `.retrieve()` command ensures that a
 stored file is ready for use on the system.
 Calling `.retrieve` is necessary because if **docassemble** is configured to use [Amazon S3]